jlamoree/grapher/readme.md

 A publicly accessible server acts in a primary role and gathers the Prometheus timeseries data via federation from each of the sites for visualization in Grafana.

+A single Grafana user is created using credentials in global vars (the password is stored in the Ansible vault).

+The Prometheus and Grafana web interfaces are exposed from the VM, so care should be taken to apply the appropriate upstream network/firewall rules.

 ## Ansible Playbooks

 See the Ansible Inventory for the logical hostnames defined and the mapped `ansible_host` values.
 For reference, you may wish to use the following SSH `config` template: